 - Bring a modern visual aesthetics and user experience to the product.

 Since this is a big change for our users, and the feature is still being iterated on, we decided to have the new navigation UX off by default.
-If you want to play with it, you can enable it by going to the Team Foundation Server admin area Control Panel and choosing to “Turn on new navigation”.
-Please note that will enable it for all users in the server.
+If you want to play with it, you can enable it by going to the Team Foundation Server admin area Control Panel and choosing to "Turn on new navigation".
+Please note that it enables it for all users in the server.

 Team project rename permission